Monday

 Support for Successive Approximation Analog-to-Digital Converter for Audio Input

 I've been doing a lot of work on my AAAudio library lately in regards to nRF52 devices like the XIAO BLE SENSE 52840 or the Feather Express 52840, and just added support for the onboard SAADC.
-This allows users to capture input audio from a regular analog microphone instead of requiring I2S.
+This allows users to capture input audio from a regular analog microphone instead of requiring I2S or PDM.

 After having developed support for PDM, PWM and I2S, this wasn't too complicated.
 I've grown to understand the nRF52 interface, which is really nice and user friendly, and the documentation is great.